Cyberworld-builders/docs/Ubuntu-Unity-Android.md

 __Note:__ I'm going to try skipping this whole Oracle JDK step. **

+__To Do:__ Verify that we need to do any of this Oracle JDK stuff.
+I'm almost certain it is not needed.

-Find the versio of the Oracle install script you need from https://launchpad.net/~linuxuprising/+archive/ubuntu/java/+packages.
+Find the version of the Oracle install script you need from https://launchpad.net/~linuxuprising/+archive/ubuntu/java/+packages.
 Find the one that matches your jdk version and os. `javac -version` will give you the jdk version.
 OS will be Bionic Beaver for this scenario.

 Go to the downloads page https://www.oracle.com/java/technologies/javase-downloads.html and find and download the right script.
 Download the file.
 You'll need to authenticate using an Oracle account to download it.
 If you don't have one create one.